exercism/python/exercises/practice/resistor-color-expert/.docs/instructions.md

 Meaning

-- orange-orange-orange-black-green would be 330 ohms with a ±0.5% tolerance.
+- orange-orange-orange-black-green would be 333 ohms with a ±0.5% tolerance.
+- orange-red-orange-blue-violet would be 323M ohms with a ±0.10 tolerance.

 There are also one band resistors.
-This type of resistor only has the color black and has a value of 0.
+One band resistors only have the color black with a value of 0.

 This exercise is about translating the resistor band colors into a label: